vinuesa/get_phylomarkers/INSTALL.md

 * [ModelFinder](http://www.iqtree.org/ModelFinder/): Fast model selection for accurate phylogenetic estimates. [(Kalyaanamoorthy et al. 2017)](https://www.nature.com/articles/nmeth.4285)
 * [IQ-TREE](http://www.iqtree.org/).
 Highly accurate maximum-likelihood tree searching program.
 [Nguyen et. al (2015)](https://academic.oup.com/mbe/article/32/1/268/2925592).
 You will need to install the latest version 1.6.\*, not the old 1.5.\* version installed on ubuntu with the 'sudo apt install iqtree' option.
 * [paup*](https://people.sc.fsu.edu/~dswofford/paup_test/).
 Multipurpose phylogenetics software package developed by David Swofford and colleagues.
-NOTE: This is a test version that expires every 6 months!
+NOTE: This is a test version that changes quickly and expires every 6 months!
 So please update regularly.
-Shipped version will expire on April 1st, 2018.
 * pars, seqboot and consense from Joe Felsenstein's [PHYLIP](http://evolution.genetics.washington.edu/phylip.html) package.
 * nw_reroot and nw_support from the [Newick utilities](http://bioinformatics.oxfordjournals.org/cgi/content/abstract/btq243v1) package.
 * you may also need to install **bc**,an arbitrary-precision language for performing math calculations with Bash and other shells